Indications

 During treatment, make sure you talk to your healthcare team before you begin to take any new medication.

-Do not stop taking ELIQUIS without talking to the doctor who prescribed it to you
+Do not stop taking ELIQUIS without talking to the healthcare provider who prescribed it to you

 Talk to your healthcare team before any medical procedures.
 ELIQUIS may need to be stopped before surgery or a medical or dental procedure.
-Your doctor will tell you when you should stop taking ELIQUIS and when you may start taking it again.
-If you have to stop taking ELIQUIS, your doctor may prescribe another medicine to help prevent a blood clot from forming.
+Your healthcare will tell you when you should stop taking ELIQUIS and when you may start taking it again.
+If you have to stop taking ELIQUIS, your health provider may prescribe another medicine to help prevent a blood clot from forming.

 Bleeding

-You may have a higher risk of bleeding if you take ELIQUIS with other medicines that increase your risk of bleeding, such as:
+You may have a higher risk of bleeding if you take ELIQUIS and other medicines that increase your risk of bleeding, such as:

-Call your doctor or get medical help right away if you have any of these signs or symptoms of bleeding when taking ELIQUIS:
+Call your healthcare provider or get medical help right away if you have any of these signs or symptoms of bleeding when taking ELIQUIS:

 Spinal or epidural blood clots (hematoma)

-People who take ELIQUIS, and have medicine injected into their spinal or epidural area, or have a spinal puncture, have a risk of forming a blood clot that can cause long-term or permanent loss of the ability to move (paralysis).
+People who take a blood thinner medicine like ELIQUIS, and have medicine injected into their spinal or epidural area, or have a spinal puncture, have a risk of forming a blood clot that can cause long-term or permanent loss of the ability to move (paralysis).

 Your risk of developing a spinal or epidural blood clot is higher if:

-If you take ELIQUIS and receive spinal anesthesia or have a spinal puncture, your doctor should watch you closely for symptoms of spinal or epidural blood clots or bleeding.
+If you take ELIQUIS and receive spinal anesthesia or have a spinal puncture, your healthcare provider should watch you closely for symptoms of spinal or epidural blood clots or bleeding.

-Tell your doctor right away if you have any of these signs or symptoms (especially in your legs and feet) when taking ELIQUIS:
+Tell your healthcare provider right away if you have any of these signs or symptoms when taking ELIQUIS:

-Talk to your doctor about any side effect that may be bothering you or that does not go away.
+Talk to your healthcare provider about any side effect that may be bothering you or that does not go away.
 These are not all of the possible side effects of ELIQUIS.
-Call your doctor for medical advice about side effects.
+Call your healthcare provider for medical advice about side effects.

 You are encouraged to report any side effects to the FDA at 1-800-FDA-1088.